ViswasS/GDP_Group_02/README.md

 Users should be able to access the application to view initial diagnoses and view precautionary measures even if the central server is down for a brief period.
 The system must support at least 99.5% uptime for all mission-critical services to ensure round-the-clock availability.

 It must support up to 1,000 concurrent users without degradation in response time, with responses occurring less than 5 seconds per request.

+##  Submission of Triage Cases

+Related Tables: TRIAGE_CASE, QUESTIONNAIRE, IMAGE

+Description: Patients submit triage cases by responding to questionnaires and uploading images.

+Each case points to a specific patient, questionnaire, and doctor association.